The mestiza muse

 When comparing curly hair to straight hair, curly hair was found to have a lower moisture level, and this was also correlated to the scalp moisture level.8-9

-This data from structural studies and physio-chemical information highlight that curly hair significantly differs from straight hair.
+This data from structural studies and physio-chemical information highlights that curly hair significantly differs from straight hair.
 It has different needs and therefore demands specially crafted and customized formulations for curly hair.

 Scalp Health Of Curly Hair